NotNorom/using-c-in-rust/README.md

 4. Compile the C code using `gcc -c verynice.c -o .verynice.o` to get an object file.

 5. For whatever reason we cannot use an object file directly so now, we put it into an archive!
 This is done using `ar rcs libverynice.a verynice.o`.
 An important step just happend: we added "lib" to the beginning of the file.
-Because reasons a library file does not start with "lib" will not be found in the linking step later.
+And because of reasons a library file that does not start with "lib" will not be found in the linking step later.
 Why?
 I don't know.

 6. With our c library now finally being done, let's help rust with finding it.
 In the rust directory, right next to the `Cargo.toml` we create a `build.rs` file and put this in: